Difference Between Direct and Indirect Tax: Advantages & Disadvantages

 Key characteristics of indirect taxes:

-• Initially paid by one entity but eventually borne by another.
+• Initially Paid by One Entity: Eventually borne by another.

 Advantages of Indirect Taxes